Innovative Entrepreneurs - Leadership of High-Tech Companies

 Learning and Teaching Methods

 At the end of each lecture, the participants can actively engage in discussions with the guest speaker during an open session.
-For participants to put their networking skills to test, each guest speaker is also hosted at a restaurant for dinner following the lecture, together with 3-5 motivated participants.
-All participants can apply for the dinner through the online platform of the module.

-Moreover, in context of a 3-hour workshop, the participants venture their own personal qualities and skills to understand in a structured way their own entrepreneurial identity.
+Moreover, in context of a workshop, the participants venture their own personal qualities and skills to understand in a structured way their own entrepreneurial identity.
 In doing that, they focus on their individual strengths and resources to develop a plan to be entrepreneurial.